While organizing my food storage shelves the other day, I ran across some onions that I had stashed away last fall and decided to dehydrate them.

-Since I didn’t really need any onions at the moment, I decided to dehydrate them in the new food dehydrator I got for Christmas.
+Since I didn’t really need any onions at the moment, I dehydrated them in the new food dehydrator I got for Christmas.

 All the good pieces I salvaged I chopped up with my fruit and vegetable chopper.
 Another Christmas present, I could not live without this handy kitchen tool, especially for chopping up onions.

 I seriously chopped up for huge onions in about two minutes (it would have been even faster if my four-year-old hadn’t been helping).
 I use this gadget ALL the time and love it.

 Spray the trays of your food dehydrator with a light misting of cooking spray and then place the onions pieces on the trays.
 I found that one very large onion approximately filled up one tray of the dehydrator.

 Place your dehydrator out on your porch or in your garage while you drying these.
 The smell of onion will quickly take over your home.

 It took about 15 hours for my onions to dry completely.
 Store them in an airtight container.
 These are great for adding to soups and casseroles.
 You will find they retain much of their flavor.
 Much better flavor than store bought!